KYSR: KMGM and KCBH (1948–1970)

-KJOI (1970-1990)
+KJOI and KXEZ (1970–1992)

-In October 1970, the station became "K-Joy" KJOI, and played beautiful music for nearly two decades.
+In October 1970, the station became "K-Joy" KJOI.
+It played beautiful music for nearly two decades.
+The sound was largely instrumental with quarter hour sweeps of soft music including an occasional vocal.
 In 1976, KJOI was acquired by Command Communications.

 By 1989, KJOI began playing fewer instrumental cover versions of popular songs and added more vocalists to the playlist, eschewing middle of the road songs in favor of soft adult contemporary.
 Instrumentals were dropped altogether in November 1989, when the station became known as "Touch 98.7," positioned between Smooth Jazz-formatted KTWV and Soft AC-formatted KOST.

-KXEZ (1990-1992)

-On February 12, 1990, the call letters were changed to KXEZ, with the format altered to "Easy Oldies."
+On February 12, 1990, the call sign was changed to KXEZ.
+The format was altered to "Easy Oldies."

-KYSR (1992-present)

-Star 98.7 (1992-2007)
+KYSR Star 98.7 (1992–1995)

 On August 21, 1992, KXEZ became "Star 98.7", KYSR.
-In the beginning, KYSR aired an adult contemporary music format, which by 1993 evolved into hot adult contemporary; also in 1993, Viacom acquired the station for $40 million.
+In the beginning, KYSR aired an adult contemporary music format.
+By 1993, the tempo was picked up and Star 98.7 evolved into hot adult contemporary.
+Also in 1993, Viacom acquired the station for $40 million.

 MTV VJ Mark Goodman was heard on KYSR from 1996 to 1997; no official reason for his departure was given, but his father died shortly before his departure.
-Ryan Seacrest co-hosted KYSR's afternoon drive program with Lisa Foxx from 1995 to 2003; both hosts were among the top rated afternoon drive shows in Los Angeles for 7 years.
+Ryan Seacrest co-hosted KYSR's afternoon drive program with Lisa Foxx from 1995 to 2003; both hosts were among the top rated afternoon drive shows in Los Angeles for seven years.